 - Tech firms can become financially successful in a short period

-This provides some new ammunition to reply to our first question on ICTs and increase inequality in income and wealth.
+This provides some new ammunition to reply to our first question on ICTs and increase income and wealth inequality.
 We can conclude that the answer is a resounding yes, at least for the short term.
-Bear in mind that the 2008 depression has helped exacerbate economic inequality so we cannot put all the blame on ICTs.
+Bear in mind that the 2008 depression has helped exacerbate economic inequality, so we cannot put all the blame on ICTs.

 But on the other hand, we should not be too surprised about this.
-After all, historical evidence shows that mayor technological developments and “revolutions” do have this impact if we only focus on a few selected years.
+After all, historical evidence shows that major technological developments and “revolutions” do have this impact if we only focus on a few selected years.
 The question then is: what is going to happen in the next 10 to 20 years?
-Can ICTs also help in closing income inequality as part of the institutional processes that are usually set in motion by social agents to address this challenge?
+Can ICTs also help in closing income inequality as part of the institutional processes set in motion by social agents to address this challenge?